+TITEL

 Introduction

+The economic effects of unemployment benefits are poorly understood, as stated by Karabarbounis and Chodorow-Reich (2016).
+On the one hand, it is argued that by making unemployment more generous job search efforts would be lowered having a negative impact on the economic activity.
+On the other hand, it is argued, that higher benefits would provide a significant economic stimulus by increasing incomes and spending.

-Political regulations seems to be deteriorating the Danish income insurance program over time, as data shows a fall in the compensation rate in the period of 1990-2018.
-One of the most recent adjustments is the political decision to suppress the regulation of unemployment benefits in the period of 2016-2023.
-We use a stock-flow-consistent (SFC) approach to set up a counter-factual analysis looking at the effects of this decision.
-We build upon the SFC-model build by Byrialsen et al. (2022) as we integrate the Danish income insurance program, as well as important macroeconomic channels for the program.
-Using these channels, we obtain an estimate of the macro elasticity of income insurance on unemployment making it possible to evaluate the decision to suppress the regulation of unemployment benefits.
+Given this uncertainty related to the effects of changes in the level of unemployment benefits it might come as a surprise, that the political regulations imposed in Denmark the last decades has resulted in a significant fall in the compensation rate over the period of 1990-2018, as pointed out by DORS 2016, Byrialsen & Raza 2018.
+One of the best examples of this kind of political regulations is the tax reform from 2012.
+Combined with a reduction in the taxes on income, a suppression of the regulation of unemployment benefits in the period of 2016-2023 is expected to increase the level of employment with more than 10.000 people, due to increased economic incentive to participate actively in the labour market.
+In order to discuss the validity of this expected increase in the level of employment as a result of the suppression of regulation of unemployment benefits, we build a macroeconomic model for the Danish economy, following the tradition of the stock-flow-consistent (SFC) approach in order to perform a counter-factual analysis.
+The model used in this analysis is an extended version of the model presented in Byrialsen et al. (2022), where the Danish income insurance program as well as the relevant macroeconomic channels for the program is integrated into the model.
+Using these channels, we obtain an estimate of the macro elasticity of income insurance on unemployment making it possible to evaluate the validity of the decision to suppress the regulation of unemployment benefits.

 Evaluating changes in the Danish income insurance program

-In 2015 a commission was set down by the Danish Ministry of employment (the IS-commission) with the goal of analyzing changes to the income insurance program (IS-program) in Denmark.
-The work of the IS-commission led to the income insurance model (IS-model), today used by the government to analyze political regulations towards the Danish IS-program. the dynamics of this model was built using aggregated micro effects estimating the change in the exit- and approach-rate as a result of changes in the level of income insurance.
-Only looking at unemployment this model favored the lower level of income insurance as a result of suppressing the regulation of the unemployment benefits.
+In 2015 a commission was set down by the Danish Ministry of employment (the IS-commission) with the aim of analyzing changes to the income insurance program (IS-program) in Denmark.
+The work of the IS-commission led to the income insurance model (IS-model), today used by the government to analyze the effects of political regulations affecting the Danish IS-program.
+The model was built using aggregated micro effects estimating the change in the exit- and approach-rate as a result of changes in the level of income insurance.
+Only looking at unemployment, this model favored the lower level of income insurance as a result of suppressing the regulation of the unemployment benefits.
 In a response to this, worker unions and unemployment insurance companies claimed that the estimates of the micro effects were not correctly estimated and most importantly that the important macroeconomic effects, of changes to the level of income insurance, were missing in the model.
 (Aastrup, 2018; Jensen, 2021; Risgaard, 2021)